 Members of the faculty may hold appointments within the tenure structure or outside the tenure structure.
-Appointments outside the tenure structure are made to fulfill the special teaching and research needs of the graduate professional schools and graduate professional programs, and to augment the teaching and research activities of the Arts and Sciences faculty in the tenure structure.
+Appointments outside the tenure structure are made to fulfill the special teaching and research needs of the undergraduate, graduate, and non-degree programs, and to augment the teaching and research activities of the university faculty in the tenure structure.
 Faculty consist of those holding the following ranks: